ShipEngine/connect-website/reference/delivery-service.md

        required: true
        description: |
          Indicates whether the service supports digital or physical manifests.
 Valid values include the following:
-         *  `Physical` - This service will require physical documents even if the carrier default is digital transmission.
+         *  `physical` - This service will require physical documents even if the carrier default is digital transmission.
-         *  `Digital` - This service will *not* require physical documents even if the carrier default is for physical documents.
+         *  `digital` - This service will *not* require physical documents even if the carrier default is for physical documents.

 ---